How Technology Can Drive a Customer Centric Culture: 3 True Stories

 The agent told her they had another option.
-He can open a Visual support Session, and Joan can make a visual claim by presenting her documentation via her smartphone’s camera, allowing the agent to approve her compensation on the spot.
+He could open a Visual Assistance Session, and Joan could make a visual claim by presenting her documentation via her smartphone’s camera.
+This would allow the agent to approve her compensation on the spot.

 Relieved, Joan connected with the agent, showed her Case File and PIR, and had her claim approved on the spot.

 Joan found a climbing gear store on her way to the event and was able to replace her gear with peace of mind.
 And she took 6th place in one of the major amateur events during the climbing competition.